 Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 After almost three months closed for renovation, the Nihonbashi Pokemon Cafe is back.
-The reopening dates came in two unusual bulk releases, on 17 May and 7 June.
-Here's the real story behind those dates, and how anyone who missed both waves can still grab a seat.
+The reopening dates came in two bulk releases, on 17 May and 7 June, a pattern that has since become the cafe's standard system.
+Here's the real story behind those dates, and how anyone who missed the waves can still grab a seat.

 Tokyo reopened 17 June.
 The reopening dates dropped in two bulk waves: 17 June to 7 July released on 17 May at 18:00 JST, and 8 to 31 July released on 7 June at 18:00 JST.
-From 1 August the cafe is back on the normal daily 18:00 JST release.
+The bulk pattern stuck: all of August opened on 1 July and all of September opened on 1 August, both at 18:00 JST for Tokyo and Osaka.
+October has not been announced yet.
 Cancellations happen continuously, so a seat is still very much in reach.

 The renovation that everyone forgot was happening